 With Chapter 7 Bankruptcy, most financial obligations are totally discharged, while you maintain your home and vehicles.
 Chapter 13 Bankruptcy can let you setup back payments on your debts over time, without requiring the bank’s approval.
-If you have received a Notification of Default and also are encountering repossession, do not postpone, call us to talk to an attorney that specializes in Bankruptcy Law in Fontana and San Bernardino Count.
+If you have received a Notification of Default and also are encountering repossession, do not postpone, call us to talk to an attorney that specializes in Bankruptcy Law in Fontana and San Bernardino County.
 We may be able to stop your house foreclosure while you remain in your home.

 Don’t be fooled by late evening television advertising or slick marketing attempts.
 You require skilled lawful suggestions from a true bankruptcy attorney.
 We specialize in individual attention from your lawyer each time you call.
 Bankruptcy Lawyer Fontana is here to guide you through the bankruptcy process.